farhiongit/message-in-the-bottle/README.md

     This could be used to manage tokens: *capacity* is then the number of available tokens.
     Call `BOTTLE_TRY_FILL` to request a token, and call `BOTTLE_TRY_DRAIN` to release a token.
+    The bottle is then used as a container of controlled capacity.
     `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` need not be used in this case.

 - A *capacity* set to `UNLIMITED` defines a buffered queue of unlimited capacity (only limited by system resources).

-    This could useful to exchange data between unsynchronized (concurrent or sequential) treatments, some writing (with `BOTTLE_TRY_FILL`), other reading (with `BOTTLE_TRY_DRAIN`).
+    This could be useful to exchange data between unsynchronized (concurrent or sequential) treatments, some writing (with `BOTTLE_TRY_FILL`), other reading (with `BOTTLE_TRY_DRAIN`).
     The bottle is then used as a trivial thread-safe FIFO queue.
     `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` need not be used in this case.

 - A *capacity* set to `UNBUFFERED` defines an unbuffered queue (default).

-*The usage of buffered queues is neither required nor recommended for thread synchronization.*
+*The usage of buffered queues is neither required nor recommended for thread synchronization.
+It would partly unsynchronize threads and use a significant amount of memory.*

 > size_t **BOTTLE_CAPACITY** (BOTTLE (*T*) \*bottle)